 This may seem like the most obvious, but it can often be the most difficult.
 If you go through the trouble of creating accounts, finding other accounts and people to follow, and promoting these pages, don’t let them collect dust.

-If keeping up with a posting schedule is the hardest part of social media etiquette for you, we can help.
+If keeping up with a posting schedule is one of the hardest social media etiquette rules for you, we can help.
 OutboundEngine is done for you automated marketing.
 See how marketing automation can help you stay top of mind with your audience.